awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-launchtemplate-privateipadd.md

 Specifies a secondary private IPv4 address for a network interface\.

- `PrivateIpAdd` is a property of the [Amazon EC2 LaunchTemplate NetworkInterface](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-networkinterface.html) property type\.
+`PrivateIpAdd` is a property of [AWS::EC2::LaunchTemplate NetworkInterface](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-launchtemplate-networkinterface.html)\.

 ## Syntax<a name="aws-properties-ec2-launchtemplate-privateipadd-syntax"></a>